sketchplugins/plugin-directory/README.md

 - [Sketch Copy Layers Styles](https://github.com/francisvega/sketch-copy-layers-styles), by Francis: Sketch plugin to copy Layers and Text styles
 - [DeepSelect](https://github.com/fhuel/DeepSelect), by fhuel: A quick and easy way to select layers inside a group, filtering by layer type
 - [Protowire](https://protowire.com), by Mark Horgan: Adds prototyping to Sketch including transitions between screens and layer animation.
-- [Click Dummy](https://github.com/raureif/sketch-click-dummy), by Raureif: Export simple HTML click dummies to prototype interactivity.
-Just draw rectangles to create links between artboards.
-- [Sketch Grid Master](https://github.com/exevil/sketch-grid-master), by Vyacheslav Dubovitsky: Grid Master is a Sketch plugin that fixes long-standing bugs and adds new functionaity related on work with Grid and Layout.
-- [Sketch Export Generator](https://github.com/kang-chen/sketch-export-generator), by Kang Chen: Sketch plugin to export assets at different scale sizes
-- [Plant](https://plantapp.io), by Plant: Version control for designers
-- [Shutterstock](https://www.shutterstock.com/explore/shutterstock-sketch-plugin), by Shutterstock, Inc.: Access Shutterstock's stunning images without leaving your workspace.
-- [Sketch Exchanger](https://github.com/littlebusters/sketch-exchanger), by littlebusters: Convert from Sketch to JSON w/assets and JSON w/assets to Sketch.
-- [Skatter](https://github.com/joshdjuric/skatter), by Josh Djuric: A plugin with tools (currently very basic tools) to assist with creating patterns out of shapes.
-- [Appalette](https://github.com/carlosarturo28/appalette), by Carlos Navarro: A Sketch plugin that let you find the color palette of (almost) any App.
-- [Export More](https://github.com/nathco/export-more), by Nathan Rutzky: Sketch.app plugin for exporting ICNS and GIFs
-- [Sketch Title Case](https://github.com/hemmingsson/sketch-title-case), by Mattias Hemmingsson: Sketch Plugin to make text Title Case
-- [Select Same Symbols](https://github.com/yusukesaitoh/sketch-select-same-symbols), by Yusuke Saitoh: Select same symbols as the currently selected symbol.
-- [Artboardzoom](https://github.com/arkkimaagi/artboardzoom), by Mikko Tapionlinna: "Zoom" to currently selected Artboard.
-- [Clipboard to Tilled Fill](https://github.com/midiway/Clipboard2TilledFill), by midiway: Allows you to copy a image file from Finder (PNG, JPG) and set it as tilled fill of selected shape(s).
-- [IconFlower](https://medium.com/sketch-app-sources/sketch-app-plugin-iconflower-8fc84eef53d6), by Avadh: Arrange icons, images and shapes in Phyllotaxis ( leaf arrangement) patterns.
-Leaf arrangement pattern in a sunflower, for example.
-- [I Want Apple System Font](https://github.com/usagimaru/Sketch-AppleSystemFont-Plugin), by usagimaru: A Sketch plugin for applying Apple system font to text layers.
-(For Japanese designers.)
-- [PinLog](https://github.com/zhongerxin/pinlog), by Twox: A plugin that would help you note your changeLog and can help other people to find the change in sketch
-- [Select Parent Artboards](https://github.com/nefaurk/select-parent-artboards), by Nefaur Khandker: A Sketch plugin that selects the parent artboards of the current selection
-- [Align To](https://github.com/lucienlee/alignto), by Lucien Lee: Sketch 3 plugin that align layers relative to more options.
-- [Flowmate](https://github.com/wodory/flowmate), by Sanghun Woo: Sketch Plugin to draw flowchart and diagram